inwenis/blog/docs/posts/post34.md

 ## tl;dr

-Coding agents are amazing — no doubt.
+Coding agents are amazing — no doubt. (em dash not accidental)

 They can give you impostor syndrome when they nail a bug within a few minutes after a single prompt.

+But they are too polite with the codebase.

+They preserve too much.
+They assume too much.
+They verify too little.
+They turn accidental behavior into supported behavior.

 What they are bad at: